 - It includes the Global City of London and the World-class Cambridge Cluster

 - It contains Europe’s leading life sciences industrial cluster and contains the firms and ideas that are driving the future of the UK’s ICT & Digital industries

 - The corridor competes globally for investment, and needs the quality of place and infrastructure to attract talent, investment and entrepreneurs

 Emerging issues from the Growth Commission

 The Growth Commission has identified several emerging themes that will be refined and developed over the next few months.
 Further views and suggestions are welcome.

 Theme 1: an excellent environment for knowledge-based industries

-Quality of place is a key competitive strength and many of the Corridor’s global competitors are further advanced in their ‘smart growth’ strategies and have better offers in terms of business locations, transport, housing, digital connectivity, cultural vibrancy, skills supply, and quality of life.
+Quality of place is a key competitive strength and many of the Corridor’s global competitors are further advanced in their ‘smart growth’ strategies and have better offers in terms of business locations, transport, housing, digital connectivity, cultural vibrancy, skills supply, and quality of best rolex replications for sale life.
 This needs to be a major priority for the Corridor, complementing the excellent support it offers in nurturing knowledge-based and tech industries.

 Theme 2: improving productivity